rabuhassan/LSE_DA301_Assignment_Turtle_Games/README.md

 Examination of the top 20 positive and negative revealed that some of the negative comments may be easily corrected through follow-ups and communication with the customers.

+## 4 The Impact that Each Product has on Sales

+Based on the initial analysis conducted on the sales data, it appears that there exists correlation between EU_Sales and NA_Sales; meaning, the same products are equally as popular in both regions.

+* Attention should especially be paid to product 107 and 254, which if data is correct, are generating the most sales value.
+However, they are clearly outliers based on the boxplots and the descriptive statistics.
+Therefore, it is highly recommended that a discussion with Turtle is around the data provided pertaining to these two products to ensure the data is sound.

+* All in all, North America sales are higher than Europeann Sales.

+* As for the platforms, products running on the Wii, the DS, the GB, and the NES are seemingly bringing in higher sales numbers.

+* Most sale values in the EU fall under Pounds 2.5M.
+While in North American, most sale values fall under Pounds 4.0M.